tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/quickstarts/python.md

 [!INCLUDE [cognitive-services-bing-visual-search-signup-requirements](../../../../includes/cognitive-services-bing-image-search-signup-requirements.md)]

-## <a name="initialize-the-application"></a>Az alkalmazás inicializálása
+## <a name="initialize-the-application"></a>Initialize the application

-1. Hozzon létre egy új Python-fájlt a kedvenc integrált Fejlesztőkörnyezetével vagy szerkesztőjével, és adja hozzá a következő `import` utasítást:
+1. Create a new Python file in your favorite IDE or editor, and add the following `import` statement:

     ```python
     import requests, json
     ```

-2. Hozzon létre változókat az előfizetési kulcs, végpont és a feltöltendő lemezkép elérési útja:
+2. Create variables for your subscription key, endpoint, and the path to the image you're uploading:

     ```python